Babra455/FreshMart_Analytics_Dashboard/README.md

 ---

 ## Project Objective
-i.
-Identify the busiest times in each location and make sure staff are scheduled appropriately to reduce overtime costs and shorten customer wait times. ii.
-Analyze whether members spend more or provide additional benefits compared to regular customers to decide if the program is worth continuing iii.
-Study who buys each product category so that marketing efforts are focused on the right audience and the budget is used effectively. iv.
-Examine whether high-spending customers are satisfied and take steps to improve their experience to maintain their loyalty.
+- Identify the busiest times in each location and make sure staff are scheduled appropriately to reduce overtime costs and shorten customer wait times.
+- Analyze whether members spend more or provide additional benefits compared to regular customers to decide if the program is worth continuing
+- Study who buys each product category so that marketing efforts are focused on the right audience and the budget is used effectively.
+- Examine whether high-spending customers are satisfied and take steps to improve their experience to maintain their loyalty.
 ---

 ## Datasets

 **Patients.csv ** - invoice id, branch, city, customer type, gender, payment, product line, unit price, quantity, tax 5%, total, cogs, gross margin %, date, and time.
 ---
 ## Dashboard Features
 -	Key KPIs: Total Sales, Number of Transactions, Average Sales